AGiannoutsos/Twitter-Sentiment-Analysis-with-LSTMs-ELMo/README.md

 As for the accuracy, it did not add that much up.
 Maybe the pre-trained embeddings from a language model may be better at increasing the accuracy of the model.

 ### ELMo
-512 hidden layer size gave us the best results from all the previous experiments.
+A 512 hidden layer size model gave us the best results from all the previous experiments.
 The model even reached a validation accuracy of 0.85 but from that point and on the model was overfitting and it reduced its validation accuracy.
 For that reason, we may try to early stop it at 5 epochs only.
 A further examination of dropout ar l2 regularization is practically forbidden caus the model took 7 hours to train which is just enough for a Google Colab GPU Runtime.